MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-define-index-projections.md

 ## Create an index for one-to-many indexing

-Whether you create one index for chunks that repeats parent values, or separate indexes for parent-child field placement, the primary index used for searching is designed around data chunks.
+Whether you create one index for chunks that repeat parent values, or separate indexes for parent-child field placement, the primary index used for searching is designed around data chunks.
 It must have the following fields:

 - A document key field uniquely identifying each document.
 It must be defined as type `Edm.String` with the `keyword` analyzer.